soundtrackyourbrand/docs/sdk/index.md

 ERROR_ACTIVE_SUBSCRIPTION | Checks if player have an active subscription | Fails if inactive.
 ERROR_CHANNEL_ASSIGNED | Checks if any source of music is assigned | Fails if no music is assigned ERROR_DOWNLOADED_DATA | Checks downloaded data for the assigned music. | Fails if nothing is downloaded.
-ERROR_NO_VOLUME | Checks the volume level | Fails if there is volume is set to zero.
+ERROR_NO_VOLUME | Checks the volume level | Fails if the volume is set to zero.
 ERROR_DISKCACHE_LOW | Checks free disk space | Fails if the free disk space is below 1 GB.
 ERROR_DISKCACHE_CRITICALLY_LOW | Checks free disk space | Fails if the free disk space is below 256 MB.
 ERROR_PAYMENT_EXPIRED | Check payment status | Fails if the paired zone doesn't have a valid and payed subscription.